dmbeskow/dmbeskow.github.io/_posts/2016-08-16-FlickrData.md

 Introducing Interactive Maps with Leaflet
 -----------------------------------------

 The [leaflet](https://cran.r-project.org/web/packages/leaflet/index.html) package provides a great way to build interactive maps.
-These maps can be embedded into an html document (like on this website) or built into a [Shiny](http://shiny.rstudio.com) application.  leaflet interactive geospatial graphics are very customizable, and can handle 50-100K points before slowing down.
+These maps can be embedded into an html document (like on this website) or built into a [Shiny](http://shiny.rstudio.com) application.
+Leaflet interactive geospatial graphics are very customizable, and can handle 50-100K points before slowing down.
 Below is a heatmap of the Sydney Flickr Data using the Point Density output.
 The code below is the basic and simplest command to generate a leaflet map.

 <center>
 <iframe src="https://dmbeskow.github.io/html/leaf_heat.html" width="900" height="600">